 Importing a visual

-In CDP Data Visualization, you can import linked visuals from another system using an
+In Cloudera Data Visualization, you can import linked visuals from another system using

 Follow these steps to import a visual.